andyvroberts/banana/DimensionDesign.md

 |- |- |- |- |
 |Price |Amount | 1,750,000 |Sum, Avg, Min, Max, Count |

+Within the Land Registry Prices file, only the *Price* data element that matches this criteria.
+And so this is our simple and single Fact.

+### Non-Aggregating Facts
+Whilst it is certainly possible to create Dimensional models where the Fact cannot be aggregated, I would not recommend it.

+A widely used example is the requirement to store and report on Monthly Balances, be they billing or bank account balances, etc.  These non-aggegating facts are ideally suited to being organised into data-marts.

+#### Data-Marts
+There are many definitions for data-marts, but the one characteristic they all have in common is that they contain *Subject-Specific* data.
+These marts can be modelled in two ways:
+- As a small relational model
+- As a single de-normalised entity

+Modern data storage and organisation methods favour the de-normalised approach, as these can be more easily consumed by analytic tools such as Power BI or consumed by big-data processes.

 ### Fact Keys
 Fact tables do not require a primary key.
+There is no required access path to just a single record within a Fact table, and there is no requirement to enforce technical (*surrogate*) uniqueness of rows.

 ## Creating a Dimension